 Inadequate texting frequency

 Similarly, even if you only send high-value offers, ensure your texting schedule won’t exhaust or overwhelm your audience.
 Reduced texting frequency is also a problem because clients will lose touch with your brand and even find your texts intrusive after long inactivity.

 Customers won’t engage with your text if they can’t understand it.
 Textspeak doesn’t sound convincing and can appear lazy.

 Stick to using well-known and accepted text abbreviations.

-Any business can benefit from including text message marketing in their strategy.
-However, for some industries, the technology can be vital for growing your business and providing a top-tier service:
+Any business can benefit from including text message marketing in its strategy.
+However, for some industries, this technology is vital for growing the business and providing a top-tier service:

-Order updates and confirmations help users track their purchases and avoid missing deliveries, and the speed and ease of use can make your business more convenient.
+- E-commerce – Text message marketing can significantly improve customer experience for e-commerce businesses.
+Order updates and confirmations help users track their purchases and avoid missing deliveries, and the speed and ease of use make the online buying experience run smoothly.

-SMS marketing can help travel and events businesses keep clients and staff updated on event schedules, travel times and changes.
-It can also send tickets and programmes, cutting printing costs and paper usage.
+- Travel and event planning – SMS marketing helps travel and event planning businesses keep clients and staff updated on the following: event schedules, travel times, and last-minute changes.
+It can also be used to send tickets and programs, cutting printing costs and paper usage.